CONCERT, FESTIVAL, COFFEEHOUSE (General Audiences)

 ‘Thinking Globally, Acting Vocally‘

-Original songs and some collected from numerous cultures (in some 2 dozen languages) reflect James’ global perspective, gleaned from 4 decades of international touring; upbeat, lighthearted, poignant, hopeful and often humorous.
+Original songs and some gathered from numerous cultures (in some 2 dozen languages) reflect James’ global perspective, gleaned from 5 decades of international touring.
+Upbeat, lighthearted, poignant, hopeful and often humorous.

 “We hope you’ll be back at World Fellowship next summer.
 Your concert was one of the best we’ve seen there in many years!” — Steve & Luci Stroiman, Philadelphia PA

 ‘A Choired Taste‘